-The 2015 season marks the fifth year for head coach Tyler Low with the UMass Boston men’s lacrosse program.
+The 2017 season marks the seventh year for head coach Tyler Low with the UMass Boston men’s lacrosse program.

 Low, is only the eighth head coach in the program’s history and has made it his goal to make the Beacons one of the top programs in the Little East Conference.
 Since being named the head coach of the Beacons, Low has recruited tirelessly and has started to rebuild the foundation to one of the most dominant programs in UMass Boston’s history.